csc-training/summerschool/hybrid/docs/01-introduction.md

 - Fewer MPI processes for a given amount of cores
     - Improved load balance
     - All-to-all communication bottlenecks alleviated
-    - Decreased memory consumption if an implementation uses replicated data
+    - Decreased memory consumption if implementation uses replicated data
 - Additional parallelization levels may be available
 - Possibility for dedicating threads to different tasks